📍 Serving Hartford & All of Greater Hartford

 ⚠️ Consult a Bankruptcy Attorney Before Filing

-Chapter 13 affects your credit, your assets, and your financial life for years.
-Never file without consulting a licensed Connecticut bankruptcy attorney.
-The Hartford area has several qualified practitioners — see resources below.
+Chapter 13 shapes your credit, your assets, and your finances for years to come.
+Never file without sitting down with a licensed Connecticut bankruptcy attorney first — the Hartford area has several capable ones, and more resources are listed below.

 Hartford-Area Foreclosure & Housing Resources